tranquangchau/android-java-js-bridge/README.md

 Copyright (c) 2013, Rob Schlüter
 All rights reserved.

-For licensing details see the included LICENSE file.
+Licensed under the Modified BSD license.
+For details see the LICENSE file.